|

 startup businesses should

+be included.
 There should be less testing.
 Offer those age 14 a two year

 training course in the job they feel they have aptitude for and